Selective symplectic homology with applications to contact non-squeezing: Introduction

 is a contactomorphism for all $k\in\R^+$.
 Consequently, every subset of a contact manifold whose closure is contained in a contact Darboux chart can be contactly squeezed into any non-empty open subset.
 In other words, contact geometry does not remember the size on a small scale.
 Somewhat surprisingly, this is not true on a large scale in general.
 In the next theorem, $B(R)$ denotes the ball of radius $R$.

 \begin{theorem}[Eliashberg-Kim-Polterovich, Chiu] The subset $\hat{B}(R) := B(R)\times\mathbb{S}^1$ of $\mathbb{C}^n\times \mathbb{S}^1$ can be contactly squeezed into itself via a compactly supported contact isotopy if, and only if, $R<1$. \end{theorem} This remarkable phenomenon, that may be seen as a manifestation of the Heisenberg uncertainty principle, was first observed by Eliashberg, Kim, and Polterovich \cite{eliashberg2006geometry}.
 They proved the case where either $R<1$ or $R\in\mathbb{N}.$ Chiu \cite{chiu2017nonsqueezing} extended their result to radii that are not necessarily integer.
 Fraser \cite{fraser2016contact} presented an alternative proof of the case of non-integer radii that is more in line with the techniques used in \cite{eliashberg2006geometry}.
 (Fraser actually proved the following formally stronger statement: there does not exist a compactly supported contactomorphism of $\mathbb{C}^n\times\mathbb{S}^1$ that maps the closure of $\hat{B}(R)$ into $\hat{B}(R)$ if $R\geqslant 1.$ It seems not to be known whether the group of compactly supported contactomorphisms of $\mathbb{C}^n\times\mathbb{S}^1$ is connected.)
-Another proof by Sandon using generating functions can be found in \cite{sandon2011contact}.
+Using generating functions, Sandon reproved the case of integer radii \cite{sandon2011contact}.

+The contact non-squeezing results are rare.
+Apart from Theorem~\ref{thm:EKP}, there are only few results about contact non-squeezing \cite{eliashberg2006geometry,albers2018orderability,allais2021contact,de2019orderability}, and they are all concerning the subsets of the form $ U\times\mathbb{S}^1$ in the prequantization of a Liouville manifold.
 The present paper provides examples of contact manifolds that are diffeomorphic to standard spheres and that exhibit non-trivial contact non-squeezing phenomena.
+The following theorem is the first example of contact non-squeezing for a contractible subset, namely an embedded standard smooth ball.

 \begin{theorem} Let $\Sigma$ be an Ustilovsky sphere.
 Then, there exist two embedded closed balls $B_1, B_2\subset \Sigma$ of dimension equal to $\dim \Sigma$ such that $B_1$ cannot be contactly squeezed into $B_2$. \end{theorem}